tuxxy/TuxNews/README.md

 You should immediately see a stream of rss feeds being output into the channel.

 To stop it, type `.secnews stop`

-If you want to test if the secnews plugin is working, type `.secnews debug`